OverDrive & 3M

 Unfortunately, every ereader and MP3 player is different.
 If you are having problems with your device, you should contact the manufacturer or store where you bought the device.

-Why isn't the ebook I want available from the library?We very much want to offer popular titles from James Patterson, Nicholas Sparks, Jodi Picoult, Suzanne Collins, Nora Roberts, and others.
+Why isn't the ebook I want available from the library?We very much want to offer every popular title from James Patterson, Nicholas Sparks, Jodi Picoult, Suzanne Collins, Nora Roberts, and others.
 However, the publisher's policies are preventing us from doing so.
-Unlike a regular person, a library can not pay Amazon or Barnes & Noble for an eBook and then lend it out.
+Unlike an average person, a library can not pay Amazon or Barnes & Noble for an eBook and then lend it out.
 Libraries can buy a printed book from these publishing companies, but digital content is being treated differently.
-Libraries can only lease digital content often times at exorbitant prices and with numerous restrictions in place.
+Libraries can only lease digital content, often times at exorbitant prices and with numerous restrictions in place.

-If you are interested in a particular title or genre, you can always contact the reference desk with your suggestions for consideration.
-And remember, our digital collection is relatively new and still growing.
+If you are interested in a particular title or genre, you can always contact the reference desk with your suggestions for consideration and we will inquire whether it is available.
+And remember, our digital collection is always growing.